Tangerie/HypixelLossBot/README.md

 Announces when a player loses a bedwars match and humiliates them (and other fun stuff)

 ## Changing Token
-Edit the `.env` files in `builds` to add your discord and hypixel api token
+Edit the `.env` file to add your discord and hypixel api token

 ## Running the code
 Install the dependencies with